mlcommons/GaNDLF/docs/getting_started.md

     2,${GANDLF_DATA_HISTO_PATCHES}/2/image/image_patch_1312-3056.png,${GANDLF_DATA_HISTO_PATCHES}/2/mask/mask_patch_1312-3056_LM.png
     2,${GANDLF_DATA_HISTO_PATCHES}/2/image/image_patch_1392-3200.png,${GANDLF_DATA_HISTO_PATCHES}/2/mask/mask_patch_1392-3200_LM.png
     ```
-4. [Construct the configuration file](https://mlcommons.github.io/GaNDLF/usage#customize-the-training) that will help design the computation (training and inference) pipeline.
+5. [Construct the configuration file](https://mlcommons.github.io/GaNDLF/usage#customize-the-training) that will help design the computation (training and inference) pipeline.
 An example file for this task can be found [here](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_getting_started_segmentation_histo2d.yaml).
-This configuration has various levels of customization, and those details are [in this page](https://mlcommons.github.io/GaNDLF/customize.html).
+This configuration has various levels of customization, and those details are presented on [this page](https://mlcommons.github.io/GaNDLF/customize).
-5. Now you are ready to [train your model](https://mlcommons.github.io/GaNDLF/usage#running-gandlf-traininginference).
+6. Now you are ready to [train your model](https://mlcommons.github.io/GaNDLF/usage#running-gandlf-traininginference).
-6. Once the model is trained, you can infer it on unseen data.
-Remember to construct a [similar data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) for the unseen data, just without `Label` or `ValueToPredict` headers.
+7. Once the model is trained, you can infer it on unseen data.
+Remember to construct a [similar data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) for the unseen data, but without `Label` or `ValueToPredict` headers.

-7. **Note**: Please consider the [special considerations for histology images during inference](https://mlcommons.github.io/GaNDLF/usage#special-note-for-inference-for-histology-images).
+**Note**: Please consider the [special considerations for histology images during inference](https://mlcommons.github.io/GaNDLF/usage#special-note-for-inference-for-histology-images).

 [Back To Top &uarr;](#table-of-contents)